 In addition, OGIS also serves as the FOIA Ombudsman in connection with its mission to review agency compliance with the FOIA.
 In this role, OGIS captures and addresses systematic problems in FOIA administration.
 In facilitation of this role, individual case problems may serve as one of the bases to establish current systematic trends in the process.
 For this function, OGIS removes personal information and uses the remaining information anonymously for statistical purposes.

 OGIS may disclose information in case files to agencies that have an equity in the subject FOIA or Privacy Act request or appeal in order for those agencies to participate in informal or formal mediation efforts.
-The routine use statements A, E, F, G and H, described in Appendix A, also apply to this system of records.
+The routine use statements A, E, F, G, H, and I described in Appendix A, also apply to this system of records.

 POLICIES AND PRACTICES FOR STORING, RETRIEVING, ACCESSING, RETAINING, AND DISPOSING OF RECORDS IN THE SYSTEM:

 RETRIEVABILITY: Information in OGIS case files may be retrieved by the individual's name or an alphanumeric case file number.